 When I was a fairly young believer, I was influenced by the religious right movement for a time.
 That was the thrust of American Evangelical Christianity in the 1980’s.
 When I went to law school, I struggled with that influence from the religious right as I began to learn and understand American jurisprudence.

-American jurisprudence is built, to some degree, on foundations of biblical principles.
+American jurisprudence is built, to some degree, on a foundation of biblical principles.
 The bankruptcy laws, for instance, were inspired by the “year of jubilee” in Leviticus (25:1-4, 8-10).
 While biblical principles inspired American law, and the English common law before it, American jurisprudence has long been independent of those biblical principles, having developed on its own from that foundation.

 The constitutional principle of the separation of church and state played no small role in that independent development.
 In the modern United States, the law often seems at odds with traditional evangelical Christian culture.
 While the religious right and its progeny have attempted to rebuild modern American politics, the Constitution and legislation on a Christian foundation, that movement has inspired a counter force of people trying to protect the state from the church.